 You know a hike is going to be fun when it begins by walking through a deep archway under a train bridge; kids love running through tunnels like this.
 The archway stones are covered in moss – a small taste of the greenery to come.

-The first leg of the hike leads you through a stretch of giant Douglas Fir trees which are some of the tallest trees in the UK.
-These trees are massive – have your kids stand in front of their trunks to see just how large they are.
+The first part of the walk takes you through a stretch of giant Douglas fir trees, some of the tallest in the UK.
+To see how massive these trees are, have your kids stand in front of their trunks.
 The surrounding forest is very lush and green, with a canopy of green leaves overhead, moss growing up the sides of trees and ferns everywhere you look.

 Looking upstream from the bridge is the Black Linn Falls, a powerful, roaring waterfall.
 The views from the bridge are good, but if you continue along the path for a moment, you’ll come to a building called Ossian’s Hall.
 The door looks like a permanent barricade but give it a push and it will likely open.

-Ossian’s Hall was built in 1757 as a focal point in the Duke’s designed forest.
+Ossian’s Hall was built in the 1700’s as a focal point in the Duke’s designed forest.
 The round balcony at the far end of this historic building is an incredible spot to enjoy the beauty and power of the Black Linn Falls up close.

 Some local kids we talked to called it the Gruffalo cave!
 This little stone hut is a fun piece of history and is even more fun for kids to explore.